padicao2010/openshift-diy-makoserver/README.md

 Mako Server forcely binds both http port and https/ssl port.
 However, OpenShift DIY can only supports binding 8080.
 Therefore https/ssl must be disabled.

-I unzip *mako.zip*, and comment all codes related to https/ssl in file *.openports*, and rezip *mako.zip*.
+I unzip *mako.zip*, comment all codes related to https/ssl in file *.openports*, and rezip *mako.zip*.

 ### Work with DIY

 *.openshift/action_hooks/start* is responsible for starting the MakoServer.
-It generates *mako.conf*, and then start *mako* in daemon mode.
+It generates *mako.conf*, and then starts *mako* in daemon mode.

 ```sh
 # Part of start